ikozyris/kri/CONTRIBUTING.md

 Follow the Linux Kernel coding style (mostly). <br>
-With the exception that the maximum lenght of line is 100
+With the exception that the maximum length of line is 100

 The most important things are:
 - Use tabs (*not* spaces), for flexibility and reduced file size